 - Business Service Bonds: Business Service Bonds protect property owners from theft that happens by service providers such as house cleaners, maintenance workers, pet sitters, landscapers, etc.

-- Commercial Crime Fidelity Bond: These Fidelity Bonds protect businesses from book-keepers or employees directly responsible for handling the money in a business.
+- Commercial Crime Fidelity Bond/Dishonesty Bond: These Fidelity Bonds protect businesses from book-keepers or employees directly responsible for handling the money in a business.
 The coverage protects businesses in the event that an employee should embezzle money.

 - ERISA Bonds: An ERISA Bond protects participants and beneficiaries from dishonest acts of a fiduciary who handles employee benefit or pension plans, including 401(k)s.
 This bond is the only Fidelity Bond required by law.